 Conducting proper due diligence is a critical step in the New York City real estate buying process.
 It comes as the final step before the signing of the contract of sale and typically lasts 5-7 business days.
-Your buyer’s agent has advised you on the type of property, layout, and even some basic flaws.
+Your buyer’s agent has advised you on the type of property, layout, and even some fundamental flaws.
 We also strongly recommend that you have a home inspection, during the due diligence process.

 You may feel good about the purchase at this point.
-However, there is a final due diligence round, which your lawyer conducts.
+However, there is the final due diligence round, which your lawyer conducts.
 You should know what he/she is looking for at this stage of the process.

 Table of Contents